sharepointoscar/devopsoscar.github.io/_posts/2019-01-17-keeping-your-docker-images-in-compliance-using-in-spec-by-chef.md

 ---
 layout: post
 published: false
+title: Add Compliance to your CI/CD Pipeline using In-Spec
-title: Keeping your Docker Images in Compliance using In-Spec by Chef
+subtitle: Keeping your Docker Images in Compliance using In-Spec by Chef!
 ---
 # Overview
 With Docker Images now being the golden standard for containarization and Microservices.
 We must start looking at maturing our CI/CD pipelines and take into account compliance by injecting vulerability and security checks into our dockerized apps.
 But, how may we do that?